Tennessee Wholesale Nursery Has Lots of Wholesale Black Locust Trees Available

 Specialty Chemical Extraction (natural wood preservatives, etc.)

-The reason this tree is so desirable as a fiber source is due to its strength.
+This tree is so desirable as a fiber source due to its strength.
 The wood is mainly made up of evenly distributed fibers which add tremendous depth to the forest.
 This fabulous tree also has excellent potential as an energy source.
 Its wood is a literal storehouse of chemical extractives.
 The leaves are extremely high in nitrogen and have also been used for animal feeding trials.
 The success in this area is mixed.
 When a comparison of 10 woody plants along with fodder for their chemical compositions, Black Locust was bout to be superior to all other species regarding crude protein content.

 Black Locust Tree System